alliancecan/RSCAN/README.md

 - **Advocate**: Highlight the critical role of RSEs/RSPs in advancing research and innovation.
 - **Provide resources**: Deliver tools, training, and materials to support career development, education, and technical expertise.

 Since its establishment on May 15, 2024, RSCAN has aligned its mission with the objectives of the [National Research Software Strategy](https://zenodo.org/records/10214741), published on August 25, 2023.
-For more information about the Digital Research Alliance of Canada and its Research Services, visit the [RS page](https://alliancecan.ca/en/services/research-software).
+For more information about the Digital Research Alliance of Canada and its Research Software Services, visit the [RS page](https://alliancecan.ca/en/services/research-software).

 ## Communication Channels